mintapi/mintapi/README.md

 but Mint will sometimes **still email you a second factor code**.
 So, for the least fragility, enable MFA.

-As of v2.0, the `mfa_method` parameter is only required if your login flow presents you with the option to select which Multifactor Authentication Method you wish to use, typically as a result of your account configured to accept multiple methods.
+As of v2.0,
+the mfa_method parameter is only required when using soft-token, or if your login flow presents you with the option to select which Multifactor Authentication Method you wish to use.
-Prior to v2.0, `mfa_method` was always required.
+Prior to v2.0, `mfa_method` is always required.

 #### Option 1: TOTP
 Set `mfa_method` to `soft-token`.